 Parents should not rely on flotation pool toys to keep children safe.
 These can lose air or float away from inexperienced swimmers.
 Children who cannot swim should wear a life jacket at all times in and around the pool and all children should be taught the importance of never swimming alone.

 The most important way to keep your kids safe is to keep your eyes on them.
 Rachel Perry, a Coral Gables mother of two, said.
 “If my husband or I start to become distracted by reading material or conversation while watching kids in the pool, one of us will remind the other to ‘keep our eyes on the prize.’
-Nothing we have to do is more important than the safety of the kids,”
+Nothing we have to do is more important than the safety of the kids,” she said.

 Always actively supervise children in and around water.
 Don't leave, even for a moment.